DSA for Beginners

 The Pattern Searching algorithms are sometimes also referred to as String Searching Algorithms and are considered as a part of the String algorithms.
 These algorithms are useful in the case of searching a string within another string.

 These algorithms are designed to solve Mathematical and Number Theory problems.
-They requires in-depth knowledge of different mathematical subjects like
+They requires in-depth knowledge of different mathematical concepts like

 - GCD and LCM